About Our Staff

 Her training consists of TECTA (Tennessee Early Childhood Training Alliance) Personal Safety, Food Preparation, CPR/AED and 1st Aid, Social Work and Nonprofit Management and many Developmental Trainings.

 She is an honor graduate of Whitehaven High School.
 After working 9 years at a center, she chose to fulfill her purpose starting Creative Home Academy.
 She earned her degree in Social Work and Nonprofit Management in December 2009 from the University of Memphis School of Urban Affairs and Public Policy, Certification in American Humanics in December 2009 and received her Child Development Associate Certificate (CDA)in April 2010.
 She has also achieved accreditation from the National Association of Family Child Care in May 2011 and ongoing.
 She is a T.O.P.S.T.A.R. mentor with the Tennessee Department of Human Services since 2018, passing along her knowledge and skills to other inspiring childcare agencies.

-Only qualified, appropriate candidates will be used as Substitutes/Assistant Teachers for replacement of the family child care provider during emergencies or professional development, jury duty, etc.
+Only qualified, appropriate candidates will be used as Substitutes/Assistant EC Practitioner for replacement of the family child care provider during emergencies or professional development, jury duty, etc.

 The owner/operator of this family child care home is responsible for the implementation of this policy and procedures.

 In order to ensure the employment of qualified and appropriate substitutes/assistant teachers, the following will be implemented.

 - All substitutes/assistants who are hired will meet Tennessee required credentials and complete required professional development annually including pediatric first aid.